autogluon/autogluon/docs/tutorials/course/fairbo.md

 In several real-world domains, accuracy is not the only objective of interest.
 The model should simultaneously give guarantees on other important aspects.
 Algorithmic fairness tries to find algorithms that not only keep a high level of accuracy but also enforce a certain level of fairness and avoid biases.

-The approach in this tutorial is based on the paper "Fair Bayesian Optimization".
-Link: https://arxiv.org/abs/2006.05109

-If you use this code please cite 'Fair Bayesian Optimization'.
-Valerio Perrone, Michele Donini, Muhammad Bilal Zafar, Robin Schmucker, Krishnaram Kenthapadi, Cédric Archambeau.
-AIES.
-2021.

-In this tutorial we are going to use the German Credit Data (1).
+In this tutorial we are going to use the German Credit Data from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 This dataset contains a binary classification task, where the goal is to predict if a person has "good" or "bad" credit risk.
-The dataset contains 20 attributes, including a sensitive features such as the (binary) gender of the person.
-In the following we download, load and explore this dataset.

-(1) Dua, D. and Graff, C. (2019).
-[UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
-Irvine, CA: University of California, School of Information and Computer Science.

 ```python